MicrosoftDocs/supply-chain-center/articles/troubleshoot_faqs/trial_faqs.md

 If your company has an existing relationship with Microsoft, and you're allowed to do self-service trials, use your company email address that is associated with your organization.
 We'll establish your trial on your company's account.

-If your company doesn't have an existing relationship with Microsoft, see the [How do I sign up for the trial without an Azure AD tenant](#_How_do_I) section.
+If your company doesn't have an existing relationship with Microsoft, see **How do I sign up for the trial without an Azure AD tenant?**

 ### How do I sign up for the trial without an Azure AD tenant?